status-im/pm/notes/transcript13.md

 Pedro: The important thing is to have a good reference of existing tests, like there's a single way that tests are implemented and that's the best way to do it, then we can use that as a reference, and that's good.
 If we don't have like two or three ways and only one of them is the correct way, that's the most important.

-Oskar: Cool, on that I imagine it would be sort of basic unit tests that Andrei is looking into, then I guess the third level would be the automated tests which sort of outside of closure for example and would be more about point-and-click and so on.
+Oskar: Cool, on that I imagine it would be sort of basic unit tests that Andrei is looking into, then I guess the third level would be the automated tests which sort of outside of clojure for example and would be more about point-and-click and so on.
 Those are the three types of tests I imagine that wouldn't be manual.
 Does anyone disagree?

 21:00 - 22:00